Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/List_Interface.md

 # List Interface
 - Ordered : Insertion order is preserved.
 - Duplicate allowed.
-- positional Access to elements
+- Positional access to elements
 - Object of List is not allowed, but instance can be created using its implementing classes.
 ```
 List a = new ArrayList();